HarishDevLab/Core-C-Compiler/README.md

 All licenses for GCC and associated tools are included in the `ATTRIBUTION.txt`.

 ## License
-This project is proprietary and not open-source.
+This project is open-source.
-You may not copy, modify, or redistribute without permission.

-## Contact for collaboration or licensing
+## Contact for collaboration
 harishrajrt007@gmail.com
 https://github.com/HarishDevLab